 Cleaning Fine Jewellery and Gemstones

-Clean pearls and those porous stones using a clean soft cloth, the cloth can be slightly damp.
+Diamonds, sapphires and rubies are strong gemstones but aquamarine, emerald, tourmaline, amethyst, citrine and other coloured gemstones should be worn with a little more care and are softer than diamonds, sapphires and rubies, they can all be cleaned using the method above.
+The following stones are porous however, such as pearls, opal, coral, turquoise, and these must not be immersed in strong cleaning products or left to soak.
+Clean pearls and porous stones using a clean soft cloth, the cloth can be slightly damp.
 Strung pearls should not be immersed in water at all.
 Pearls love to be worn as moisture from the skin enhances the lustre but always apply perfumes and creams before putting on your pearl jewellery not directly on the stones.

-Both 18k yellow and rose gold need little polishing and although care should always be taken, they need little maintenance.
+18ct yellow and rose gold need little polishing as they do not tarnish easily and are stronger than 24 carat gold, although care should always be taken they need little maintenance.
 While lasting and durable, gold can become scratched or dented, particularly if handled roughly.
-Regularly check your gold jewelry for loose prongs or any damage.
+Regularly check your gold jewellery for loose prongs or any damage.
 Some fine gold chain is very delicate, so please take care not to tug or catch the chain and check catches are securely fastened.

-Both 18k white gold and platinum rings may need re-polishing depending on the level of wear and tear; the larger the surface area of the ring the more scuffing or scratching may occur.
-18k white gold is plated in rhodium (in the platinum family, a hard, durable, silvery-white metal that can be polished to a high shine).
-On earrings it can last a lifetime.
-On rings the rhodium will start wearing off where there is a lot of friction.
-Brushed finishes on rings will not last forever as the metal will gradually appear more polished with general wear and tear.
+18ct white gold and platinum rings may need re-polishing depending on the level of wear and tear.
+18ct white gold is plated in rhodium (in the platinum family, a hard, durable, silvery-white metal) which can be polished to a high shine, on earrings and necklaces the rhodium can last a lifetime but on rings the rhodium will start wearing off where there is a lot of friction.
+White gold pieces can be easily repolished and replated with the rhodium layer and be brightened and refreshed.